apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ## Split negative sampling table

-Negative sampling is an approximate function of [softmax function](https://en.wikipedia.org/wiki/Softmax_function) by sampling from noise distribution.
-Negative sampling table is stored all valid words and its probabilities.

 To avoid using this huge memory space like original implementation and sample fastly from this distribution, Hivemall uses [Alias method](https://en.wikipedia.org/wiki/Alias_method).

-And then, this alias sampler is split into N tables for next query.
+And then, this alias sampler is split into `numSplit` tables in the next query.

 ```sql
 set hivevar:numSplit=8;